Queensland

 Queensland was first inhabited by Aboriginal Australians, with the Torres Strait Islands inhabited by Torres Strait Islanders.
 Dutch navigator Willem Janszoon, the first European to land in Australia, explored the west coast of the Cape York Peninsula in 1606.
 In 1770, James Cook claimed the east coast of Australia for the Kingdom of Great Britain.
 In 1788, Arthur Phillip founded the colony of New South Wales, which included all of what is now Queensland.
 Queensland was explored in subsequent decades, and the Moreton Bay Penal Settlement was established at Brisbane in 1824 by John Oxley.
 During the Australian frontier wars of the 19th century, colonists killed tens of thousands of Aboriginal people in Queensland while consolidating their control over the territory.

 On 6 June 1859 (now commemorated as Queensland Day), Queen Victoria signed the letters patent to establish the colony of Queensland, separating it from New South Wales and thereby establishing Queensland as a self-governing Crown colony with responsible government.
-A large part of colonial Queensland's economy relied on blackbirded South Sea Islander slavery.
+Queensland was named for Queen Victoria, by the authority of Queen Victoria, based on a suggestion from Queen Victoria.
+Queensland's colonial economy was largely agricultural, and sugar and cotton sectors relied on blackbirded South Sea Islander labour.

 Queensland was among the six colonies which became the founding states of Australia with Federation on 1 January 1901.
 Since the Bjelke-Petersen era of the late 20th century, Queensland has received a high level of internal migration from the other states and territories of Australia and remains a popular destination for interstate migration.

 Queensland has the third-largest economy among Australian states, with strengths in mining, agriculture, transportation, international education, insurance, and banking.
 Nicknamed the Sunshine State for its tropical and sub-tropical climates, Great Barrier Reef, and numerous beaches, tourism is also important to the state's economy.